Vibe Coding My Mom’s 4-Year Medical Mystery

 Healthcare fragments care across specialists and time.
 Each doctor saw a slice — dermatologist focused on skin, rheumatologist on joints, internist on general symptoms.
 No one had ever assembled the complete picture that Claude could analyze as a whole.

-We spent years and expended tremendous effort seeking help from human experts who were individually competent but collectively missed the pattern.
+We spent years seeking help from human experts who were individually competent but collectively missed the pattern.
 Not because they were bad doctors, but because our healthcare system isn’t designed for complex cases spanning years, multiple specialties, and requiring synthesis of scattered information.

 The emotional toll of medical uncertainty doesn’t appear in any diagnostic manual — the sleepless nights, constant worry, the way chronic illness radiates outward, consuming the energy and peace of mind of everyone who loves the patient.

-My mom’s reoccurring mystery illness has been one of my biggest sources of worry in recent years.
-Through AI, I now have more confidence than ever that she’ll be okay.
+My mom’s recurring mystery illness has been one of my biggest sources of worry in recent years.
+Through a combination of AI assistance and expert medical care, I now have more confidence than ever that she’ll be okay.

-This blog post was written by Claude with assistance from Konstantin Gizdarski.
+This blog post was written with assistance from Claude.

 7